 “Bye,” I said just as they went out the house closing the door behind them.
 “Don’t let the door hit you on the way out,” I said under my breath smiling then began eating my apple while leaning up against the counter.

 “Po...Po...Po...” an unnaturally deep voice said distantly.
 I turned around looking for the source.
 I looked around my house then out the window but nearly ended up falling backwards seeing something that looked like a terrifying demon from a horror movie or a manga!
 It was a tall woman wearing white with a floppy hat.
 Her skin was extremely pale and her eyes were pitch black like her hair.
 She was staring right at me, like wary of me.
 I don’t get why she was taller than me and looked like she could probably beat me in a fight!
 She turned her head slightly at me.
 “Po...Po...Po...”
 She grumbled deeper at me then slunk off down the side of my house.
 She was walking around like she lived in the area!
 This was not something that happened in this town.
-It had a population of fifty thousand, it was located near the borders of Oregon, and most exciting things in the town was an ice rink, the forests for hikers and the museum that had a couple of cool exhibits dating back hundreds of years.
+It had a population of fifty thousand, it was located near the border of Oregon and California, and most exciting things in the town was an ice rink, the forests for hikers and the museum that had a couple of cool exhibits dating back hundreds of years.

 I wonder if that woman was part of the museum and had somehow come to life.
 This wasn’t the Museum of Natural History though, and she was getting away so I grabbed my bag then get out the door in lightning speed locking it behind me.
 I dashed down the front of my house, clumsily climbed over the fence nearly dropping my bag in the process, then ran down the side alley between my house and the house next door.
 She was just turning the corner when I saw the back of her.
 Seeing her outside my homemade me dive down behind the trash cans and curl up, which was hard for me being six-foot-tall, but I was just able to peep over the top of the can like I was in Scooby-Doo.
 Still crouching, I scampered down the alleyway and stopped taking cover at the corner.
 The theme song to a certain Pirates movie would have been good as backing music.